justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 Factorio's [`runtime-api.json`](https://lua-api.factorio.com/latest/auxiliary/json-docs-runtime.html) and [`prototype-api.json`](https://lua-api.factorio.com/latest/auxiliary/json-docs-prototype.html) are used to generate type definitions for most of the API.

+Enum values from `defines` are generated as opaque typed enum values.
+Each enum is a type named as itself (such as `defines.events`), as is each value (such as `defines.events.on_built_entity`).
+This allows function overload resolution to correctly resolve enum values.

 Event payload types are generated as subclasses of the generic event payload `EventData`, named like `EventData.on_event_name`.
+Overloads for `script.on_event` are generated with corresponding handler and filter types.
 A library definition for `event_handler` is also generated.

 Some types in the Runtime API have multiple definitions for the same type name, especially Concepts which accept both named-keys tables or array-like tables.
 In these cases the type will be a union of the set of definions, with the subtypes named `TypeName.0`, `TypeName.1`, etc.